KangLeon/BaseProject/README.md

 # BaseProject
-Base code,which will be needed in a new project.
+Base code，will be needed in a new project.